ktorio/ktor-documentation/topics/type-safe-routing.md

 * The `@Serializable` annotation, which is provided by the [kotlinx.serialization library](#add_serialization).
 * The `@Resource` annotation.

-Below we'll take a look at several examples of resource classes - defining a single path segment, query and path parameters, and so on.
+Below, we'll take a look at several examples of resource classes - defining a single path segment, query and path parameters, and so on.

 ### Resource URL {id="resource_url"}